jamesbychance/fastAI/my_notes/04_mnist/L4_questions.md

 > This is a fundamental principle in machine learning - we always evaluate model performance on data that wasn't used for training to get an honest assessment of how well it will work on new data.

 ### 12. **What is SGD?**
 > SGD stands for Stochastic Gradient Descent.
-It's an optimization algorithm that:
+It's an optimisation algorithm that:
->
 > - Takes the derivative (gradient) of the loss function with respect to model parameters
 > - Updates those parameters in the opposite direction of the gradient to minimize the loss
 > - Uses randomly selected subsets of data (mini-batches) instead of the entire dataset for each update, making it 'stochastic'